TurboWafflz/ImaginaryInfinity-Calculator/documentation/makingStandardPlugin.md

 name = input("Input your name here: ")
 ```

+#### Giving answers
+When giving answers, it's better to return an answer instead of printing it.
+This will allow for the resulting calculation to be used in other calculations.

 #### Printing Information <a name="print"></a>
 If you are doing anything involving printing, like taking input or just using `print()`, you should make it display with the user's theme's color for that type of output.
 To see the current color palette, you can type `dev.showPalette()` in the calculator.
 The available styles can be found below:
 <a name="themevalues"></a>